BrianVega/Contacts_Hyperskill/README.md

 ## Description

 This project simulates the creation and management of a directory of contacts.
-The game runs in the console, offering an interactive and user-friendly experience.
+The application runs in the console, offering an interactive and user-friendly experience.

 ## Project Structure